William Burnham Woods: Supreme Court service

+1886 group photograph of the Supreme Court justices.
+Woods is in the top row, leftmost.

 Woods remained on the Supreme Court until his death in 1887.
 A hard worker on a Court deluged with cases, he wrote more opinions during his tenure than any other associate justice.
 Most of his opinions for the Court were in uncontroversial cases, often involving real property, patents, taxation, commerce, municipal law, trusts, or corporations.
 He participated in nearly 1,500 cases but dissented only eight times, and Baynes states that he "clearly should be characterized with the majority of the Court".
 His jurisprudence was generally nationalistic: he joined the majority in Juilliard v.
 Greenman to hold that the federal government could lawfully print paper money, and he dissented when the Court held in United States v.
 Lee that individuals could sue federal officers.
 In Elk v.
 Wilkins, he joined a dissent by Harlan when the majority held that Native Americans were not U.S. citizens.

 Woods interpreted the Fourteenth Amendment more narrowly and conservatively on the Supreme Court than he had on the Fifth Circuit.
 He wrote for an eight-justice majority in United States v.
 Harris (1883) that the Fourteenth Amendment did not authorize laws that prohibit individuals from interfering with other individuals' civil rights.
 The decision, which involved defendants charged with breaking into a jail and beating four black prisoners (in one case to death), held that the Ku Klux Klan Act exceeded Congress's power.
 Harris set the stage for the Court's 8–1 decision later that year in the Civil Rights Cases, in which Woods joined the majority in holding much of the Civil Rights Act of 1875 unconstitutional.
 In Presser v.
 Illinois, involving a man convicted of violating Illinois law by carrying firearms as part of a private militia, Woods's opinion for a unanimous Court held that the Second Amendment applied only to the federal government; it "limited the possibilities of applying the Bill of Rights to the states through the Fourteenth Amendment", according to the legal scholar Robert J. Cottrol.

 Woods became suddenly ill in the spring of 1886 and did not participate in the Court's 1886–87 term; the details of his illness are not known.
 His condition seemed to be improving during a lengthy stay in California, but it soon worsened.
 Woods died aged 62 on May 14, 1887, in Washington, D.C., and he was buried at the Cedar Hill Cemetery in Newark, Ohio.
 President Grover Cleveland nominated Lucius Quintus Cincinnatus Lamar to replace him.